 As a result of our new site, we will serve more young people, and serve them better, in a space whose quality matches the quality of the services we provide.
 We anticipate the following outcomes from this project:

-- The new home will have 16 private bedrooms with the ability to comfortably sleep up to 25 youth every night, which represents a 150% increase in beds available for our community’s 2,000+ homeless youth.
-Today we have 12 beds and 5 shared bedrooms.
+- The new home has 7 private bedrooms and 9 double bedrooms with the ability to comfortably sleep up to 25 youth every night.
+Our previous homes, combined, had 12 beds and 4 shared bedrooms.

 - An on-site job training and education center, which will allow us to best prepare youth for long-term success and stability.
 We have been formally offering employment training since 2010, but we have never had a dedicated space in which to offer it, so this new site will significantly enhance both the quality of our job skills training efforts and the number of youth we can serve in the program.

 - Dedicated therapy offices that provide a healing atmosphere.
-Right now, our therapists are doubled up and have to seek out empty offices in which to meet with clients, meaning that young people do not meet with their therapist in a predictable or consistent environment.
-Our therapists will also be able to serve more young people as a result of having their own private offices.
+Previously, our therapists were doubled up and had to seek empty offices to meet with clients, meaning that young people do not meet with their therapist in a predictable or consistent environment.
+Our therapists can now serve more young people as a result of having their own private offices.

 - Outdoor and indoor recreational spaces that promote health and wellness.
 It is well-documented that there are not enough safe, accessible community recreational spaces in Ypsilanti for young people, so these recreational spaces address a significant community need.

-- Laundry and shower facilities for youth in crisis, older than 18, which we cannot easily accommodate in our current sites.
+- Laundry and shower facilities for youth in crisis, older than 18, which we could not easily accommodate in our former sites.

-- A community room for hosting events for youth and families, as well as trainings, seminars and other small community gatherings.
-At present, we do not even have a space large enough to hold our entire staff or board of directors, even though we are regularly called on as experts in the community to provide training on topics including crisis intervention, trafficking, positive youth development, and trauma-informed care.
+- A community room for hosting events for youth and families, as well as training, seminars and other small community gatherings.
+Formerly, we did not even have a space large enough to hold our entire staff or board of directors, even though we are regularly called on as experts in the community to provide training on topics including crisis intervention, trafficking, positive youth development, and trauma-informed care.